Buying Time: Latency Racing vs. Bidding in Transaction Ordering: Analysis of with 2 Players

 \subsubsection{Only latency investment}

+As a simple first step, we start by analyzing the game where only latency investment is allowed.
 Let $x_i$ be the amount invested in latency by player $i$ (so that he obtains a delay of $t_i(x_i)$).
 Let $V_i$ denote the valuation random variable of player $i$.
-Then, player $i$ has an ex-ante payoff of:
+Then, player $i$ has the following ex-ante payoff: